 In In re Goodfellow, 298 B.R.
 358 (Bankr.
 N.D.
-Iowa 2003), upon which Defendant also relies for dismissal on the pleadings, the court ruled against defendant after an evidentiary hearing at which it failed to appear.
+Iowa 2003), the court ruled against defendant after an evidentiary hearing at which it failed to appear.
 In addition to continued credit reporting, plaintiff proved numerous contacts by creditor Discover Financial Services in an effort to collect a debt both pre-discharge and post-discharge.
-Although additional conduct beyond credit reporting was sufficient to establish creditor liability in Goodfellow, that case does not stand for the legal proposition advanced by Defendant that both credit reporting and additional collection efforts are necessary predicates to a violation of the discharge injunction.

-On the other hand, in a case not cited by Defendant, albeit unreported, the court in Smith v.
+Although additional conduct beyond credit reporting was sufficient to establish creditor liability in Goodfellow, that case does not stand for the legal proposition advanced by Defendant here that both credit reporting and additional collection efforts are necessary predicates to a violation of the discharge injunction through the credit reporting process.
+On the other hand, in several cases not cited by Defendant, albeit all unreported, courts addressing the same type of claim in the same procedural posture as this case denied creditors' motions to dismiss.
+In Smith v.
 American General Finance, Inc., Bankr.
 No. 00-02375, 2005 Bankr.
-LEXIS 2481, at 6, 2005 WL 3447645, at 2 (Bankr.
+LEXIS 2481, at \6, 2005 WL 3447645, at \2 (Bankr.
 N. D. Iowa Dec.
-12, 2005), observed in the same procedural context as in this case that "[as] there is some precedent for the finding of a violation of the discharge injunction from a credit report notation made with the intent to collect a debt ... [t]he Motion to Dismiss must be denied."

-The federal district court in Carriere v.
+12, 2005), the bankruptcy court observed in the same procedural context as in this case that "[as] there is some precedent for the finding of a violation of the discharge injunction from a credit report notation made with the intent to collect a debt ... [t]he Motion to Dismiss must be denied."
+See also Norman v.
+Applied Card Sys.
+(In re Norman), Case No. 2006 Bankr.
+LEXIS 2576 (Bankr.
+M.D.
+Ala.
+September 29, 2006)(same).
+Likewise the federal district court in Carriere v.
 Proponent Fed.
 Credit Union, 2004 U.S. Dist.
-LEXIS 14095, 22--23, 2004 WL 1638250 (W.D.
+LEXIS 14095, \ 22--\23, 2004 WL 1638250 (W.D.
 La.
-July 12, 2004), also denied a motion to dismiss on the pleadings a claim for violation of the discharge injunction involving credit reporting.
+July 12, 2004), denied a motion to dismiss on the pleadings a claim for violation of the discharge injunction involving credit reporting.
 In refusing to dismiss plaintiff's bankruptcy claims, the court noted that there is not even a requirement "that plaintiff plead that the credit furnisher intended to collect a debt when it filed an adverse report."
 Id.
-Plaintiffs have so averred in this case.
-[Complaint, ¶7, last sentence].
+While this court disagrees with this last statement, Plaintiffs have so averred in this case.